 - Little to no downtime – you can go back to your normal activities following the procedure

-In a sexual satisfaction survey of women who had undergone the Geneveve by Viveve treatment after experiencing vaginal deliveries 67% of the women reported an increase in vaginal tightness at 30 days, and 87% at 6 months after the treatment.
+In a sexual satisfaction survey of women who had undergone the Viveve treatment after experiencing vaginal deliveries 67% of the women reported an increase in vaginal tightness at 30 days, and 87% at 6 months after the treatment.

 While it may be a difficult subject to bring up, your sexual satisfaction is an important part of your overall sexual health, and is worthy of a dialogue.
-If you’re concerned about vaginal laxity, it’s time to start the conversation with your doctor and find out if the Geneveve by Viveve procedure is right for you.
+If you’re concerned about vaginal laxity, it’s time to start the conversation with your doctor and find out if the Viveve procedure is right for you.

 At the beginning of the Geneveve by Viveve procedure, your doctor will insert a treatment tip about the size of your thumb right behind the vaginal opening.
 The tip is circumferentially moved around the opening, delivering pulsed heat to the collagen fibres that make up the underlying tissues while also cooling the surface.